micro111/Auto_Annotation-Yolo-V5/README.md

 It does not work in WSL and WSL2 environments.
 (Because it uses threads).

+# Plans for future improvements
+ - Change in the algorithm for determining the threshold of binarization
+(Modifications will be made to place a point on the image and place that position as white)
+ - Support for other kinds of annotations
+(Currently, support for Yolo-V3 and XML is planned (almost complete).
+ - Automatically annotate a folder with a large number of images.
+ - Extraction of multiple objects in a single image (This will be solved by dividing the image into regions.)

 ===========================================================
 Thanks for looking.
 Hope it will help someone else.